rksg/ayush-test/README.md

 ### Creating a pull request

 Create a PR using the Bitbucket UI.
-You need at least 1 reviewer to approve the PR before it can be merged.
+You need at least 1 gatekeeper to approve the PR before it can be merged.

-## Codeowners Approval Mechanism

-Currently, there is a codeowners mechanism in place.
-Approval from a gatekeeper is required to merge changes.

 **Gatekeepers by region:**